jagdishthakur904/samsung-pd-training/README.md

    - **Example:** Imagine two parts of a design that both require a comparator to perform equality checks.
 Instead of instantiating two separate comparators, logic sharing involves creating a single comparator and routing the inputs and outputs appropriately for both parts of the circuit.
 This approach reduces the overall logic complexity.

-   - **Implementation with Design Compiler:** Design Compiler employs various logic optimization techniques, including logic sharing, to eliminate redundant logic blocks and reduce gate counts.
+   - **Implementation with Design Compiler:** The Design Compiler employs various logic optimization techniques, including logic sharing, to eliminate redundant logic blocks and reduce gate counts.

 **Balanced vs. Preferential Implementation:**